Whether it’s a day trip, a few nights or linking to another region the Mornington Peninsula is an ideal destination.

 There’s plenty more to explore beyond our beautiful borders.

-The famous little penguins on Phillip Island are just 90 minutes away if you drive west from the Mornington Peninsula.
-It’s a breeze to ‘pop in’ to the Mornington Peninsula on your way to Phillip Island.
-You can even see the Island across the waters of Western Port Bay from some of our many attractions.
-Explore the sights and tastes of the Peninsula before travelling the short 60 minute drive around to Phillip Island in time for the Penguin Parade.
+There are two star coastal attractions on the coast south-east of Melbourne – the Mornington Peninsula and Phillip Island.
+The famous little penguins on Phillip Island are just 60 minutes drive away from the Mornington Peninsula so it’s a breeze to ‘pop in’ to the Mornington Peninsula on your way to Phillip Island.
+You can clearly see Phillip Island from the Mornington Peninsula when you look across the waters of Western Port Bay.
+Explore the sights and tastes of the Mornington Peninsula before travelling the short 60 minute drive around to Phillip Island in time for the Penguin Parade.

 Link to the Yarra Valley: